Commonwealth Games: During the 21st century

 The 2002 Commonwealth Games were held in Manchester, England.
-The 2002 Games were hosted in England for the first time since 1934 and hosted to coincide with the Golden Jubilee of Elizabeth II, head of the Commonwealth.
-In terms of sports and events, the 2002 Games were until the 2010 edition the largest Commonwealth Games in history featuring 281 events across 17 sports.
+The event was hosted in England for the first time since 1934 and hosted to coincide with the Golden Jubilee of Elizabeth II, head of the Commonwealth.
+In terms of sports and events, the 2002 event was until the 2010 edition the largest Commonwealth Games in history featuring 281 events across 17 sports.
 The final medal tally was led by Australia, followed by host England and Canada.
 The 2002 Commonwealth Games had set a new benchmark for hosting the Commonwealth Games and for cities wishing to bid for them with a heavy emphasis on legacy.
 The theme song for the 2002 Commonwealth Games was called "Where My Heart Will Take Me".

-The 2006 Commonwealth Games were held in Melbourne, Australia.
-The only difference between the 2006 games and the 2002 games was the absence of Zimbabwe, which withdrew from the Commonwealth of Nations.
+The 2006 Commonwealth Games were held in Melbourne, Victoria, Australia.
+The only difference between the 2006 games and the 2002 games was the absence of Zimbabwe, which withdrew from the Commonwealth of Nations after being suspended by the organization in 2002.
 For the first time in the history of the Games the Queen's Baton visited every single Commonwealth nation and territory taking part in the Games, a journey of 180000 km.
 Over 4000 athletes took part in the sporting competitions.
 Again the Top 3 on the medal table is Australia, followed by England and Canada.
 The theme song for the 2006 Commonwealth Games was called "Together We Are One".

 The 2010 Commonwealth Games were held in Delhi, India.
-The Games cost $11 billion and are the most expensive Commonwealth Games ever.
-It was the first time that the Commonwealth Games were held in India, also the first time that a Commonwealth republic hosted the games and the second time they were held in Asia after Kuala Lumpur, Malaysia in 1998.
+The Games cost $11 billion and were the most expensive Commonwealth Games ever.
+It was the first time that the Commonwealth Games was held in India, also the first time that a Commonwealth republic hosted the games and the second time it was held in Asia after Kuala Lumpur, Malaysia in 1998.
 A total of 6,081 athletes from 71 Commonwealth nations and dependencies competed in 21 sports and 272 events.
 The final medal tally was led by Australia.
 The host nation India achieved its best performance ever in any sporting event, finishing second overall.
 Rwanda made its Games debut.
 The theme song for the 2010 Commonwealth Games was called "Live, Rise, Ascend, Win".